darrell-pittman/iterator-chunker/README.md

 # iterator-chunker

-An object that breaks down iterables into array chunks and emits the chunks.
+An Readable stream object that breaks down iterables into array chunks and streams the chunks.

-Extends EventEmitter.
+Extends require('stream').Readable.

 Eg: